khachapuris/clic/README.md

 ### Inserting special symbols

-To enhance the experience, CLIC provides a way to enter non-ASCII characters via completion.
+To enhance the experience, clic provides a way to enter non-ASCII characters via completion.
 Use this in one of the two possible ways:

 1. Type a backslash, followed by the name of the mapping & hit Tab (`\sqrt<Tab>`).